Motorcycle service checklist: a guide for every rider

 Paul Denning, Team Principal at Pata Yamaha WorldSBK and Director of Crescent Moto Store, told Moneybarn just how crucial motorcycle servicing is.

 Getting your motorcycle serviced at least every 12 months is essential for ensuring its performance, handling, and roadworthiness.
-A professional service will check, maintain, or change all the critical elements – engine oil and filter, suspension, tyres, drive-chain, brake pads and fluids, air filter, coolant system and spark plug(s) – and advise on any upgrades or replacements needed to keep your motorcycle running at its best.
+A professional service will check, maintain, or change all the critical elements – engine oil and filter, suspension, tyres, drive-chain, brake pads and fluids, air filter, coolant system and spark plug(s).
+They will also advise on any upgrades or replacements needed to keep your motorcycle running at its best.

 Getting your motorcycle serviced at least every 12 months is essential for ensuring its performance, handling, and roadworthiness.
-A professional service will check, maintain, or change all the critical elements – engine oil and filter, suspension, tyres, drive-chain, brake pads and fluids, air filter, coolant system and spark plug(s) – and advise on any upgrades or replacements needed to keep your motorcycle running at its best.
+A professional service will check, maintain, or change all the critical elements – engine oil and filter, suspension, tyres, drive-chain, brake pads and fluids, air filter, coolant system and spark plug(s).
+They will also advise on any upgrades or replacements needed to keep your motorcycle running at its best.

 Motorcycle service checklists